beta587/beta587.github.io/docs/how_to_use/index_howtouse.md

 # How to use Search Exam software

-Please download and open the software as explained in the [download](../download) section.
+Please download the software as explained in the [download](../download) section.
-### Opening the program for the very first time
+### Opening the software for the very first time
-On Windows, when you open the program for the very first time, you may see a warning blue screen. **If** you see this screen, click on <u>More Info</u> and then click on <u>Run Anyway</u>.
+On Windows, when you open the program for the very first time, you may see a warning blue screen.
+If you see this screen, click on <span style="color:orange">More Info</span> and then click on <span style="color:orange">Run Anyway</span>.
 <!-- <span style="color:orange">More Info</span>  and then click on <span style="color:orange">Run Anyway</span>. -->

 <!-- ![winProtectedScreen](images/windows_defender_smartscreen.png) -->
-On Mac, when you open the program for the very first time, you may see a warning that this app can not be opened. **If** you see this warning, please cancel it.
-Then <u>Right click</u> the searchExam file, choose <u>Open</u> from the menu, and then click <u>Open</u> in the dialog that appears.
+On Mac, when you open the program for the very first time, you may see a warning that this app can not be opened.
+If you see this warning, please cancel it.
+Then <span style="color:orange">Right click</span> the software (the searchExam file), choose <span style="color:orange">Open</span> from the menu, and then click <span style="color:orange">Open</span> in the dialog that appears.
 ### Takes time to load initially
 Once you open the software, it takes a few minutes to load initially.
 It is actually working in the background even if it may appear stuck.
 Please be patient till you see the **welcome screen** like this.
 (If you can't read the image, right click on it and open it in new tab).